A Bayesian multivariate extreme value mixture model: Bayesian inference

 \subsection{Priors for the parameters in the bulk}

-A common approach in assigning priors for the multivariate normal distribution parameters involves using a multivariate normal prior for the mean vector and an inverse-Wishart distribution for the covariance matrix.
-While this methodology offers conjugacy, it often falls short in providing the requisite flexibility for the covariance matrix, as highlighted by \cite{sunObjectiveBayesianAnalysis2007}.
-To address this limitation, \cite{barnardModelingCovarianceMatrices2000} proposed a {prior specification on the} decomposition of the covariance matrix expressed as $\boldsymbol{\Sigma} = \text{diag}(\boldsymbol{S})\boldsymbol{C} \text{diag}(\boldsymbol{S})$, where $\boldsymbol{C}$ denotes the $d$-dimensional correlation matrix, and $\boldsymbol{S}$ represents the $d \times 1$ standard deviation vector.
-This approach advocates for specifying priors for these individual components.
-In our simulation and case study in Sections~\ref{sec:simu} and~\ref{sec:app}, we assign independent uniform priors $U(0, b_i)$ for each element $s_i$ in $\boldsymbol{S}$, with an adequately large upper bound $b_i$.
-We found that to provide an uninformative prior, it is enough to choose $b_i$ to be 50 times as large as the data scale.
-Concurrently, the prior for the correlation matrix is designated as a Lewandowski-Kurowicka-Joe (LKJ) distribution, as per \cite{lewandowskiGeneratingRandomCorrelation2009}, with the specific formulation $\pi (\boldsymbol{C} )\propto (\det \boldsymbol{C})^{\delta -1}$.
-The $\delta $ parameter, intrinsic to the LKJ distribution, regulates correlation strength. {A $\delta $ value of 1 yields a density uniform over all $d$-dimensional correlation matrices} due to the density's proportionality to a constant.
-For $\delta > 1$, the matrix with stronger diagonal elements (implying stronger correlation) is favored.
-Conversely, $\delta < 1$ indicates a preference for a weak diagonal matrix.
-In consideration of the computational efficiency, we {work} with the upper triangular Cholesky factor $U$ of the correlation matrix, where $\boldsymbol{C}=\boldsymbol{U}^T\boldsymbol{U}$, rather than {$\boldsymbol{C}$} itself.
-The prior $\pi(\boldsymbol{U};\delta)$ is derived from $\pi(\boldsymbol{C})$ and is thus parameterized by $\delta$.
-For the mean vector $\boldsymbol{\mu}$, we use the standard approach and assume that each element $\mu_i$ follows a normal prior $N(m_i, t_i^2)$, independent of each other.
-In summary, the prior for the bulk is as follows: {
+A standard approach for assigning priors in the multivariate normal setting is to use a multivariate normal prior for the mean vector and an inverse-Wishart prior for the covariance matrix.
+While this choice offers conjugacy, it can be overly restrictive for the covariance matrix, as noted by \citet{sunObjectiveBayesianAnalysis2007}.
+To address this limitation, \citet{barnardModelingCovarianceMatrices2000} proposed decomposing the covariance matrix as $\boldsymbol{\Sigma} = \text{diag}(\boldsymbol{S})\boldsymbol{C} \text{diag}(\boldsymbol{S})$, where $\boldsymbol{C}$ is the $d$-dimensional correlation matrix and $\boldsymbol{S}$ is the $d \times 1$ vector of standard deviations.
+Priors are then assigned separately to these components.
+In our simulations and case study (Sections~\ref{sec:simu} and~\ref{sec:app}), we assign independent $\text{Half-Normal}( h_{s_j})$ priors to each $s_j$ in $\boldsymbol{S}$, choosing $ h_{s_j}$ sufficiently large to be noninformative; specifically, $ h_{s_j}$ is set to 50 times the scale of the data.
+For the correlation matrix, we adopt the Lewandowski–Kurowicka–Joe (LKJ) prior \citep{lewandowskiGeneratingRandomCorrelation2009}, given by